ranjitgautam828-eng/ranjitgautam828-eng/README.md

 | 🕹️ Hack The Box | Enumeration, footholds, privilege escalation |
 | 🧠 Cisco Labs | VLANs, ACLs, HSRP, OSPF, port security |

-> Hands-on learner.
-Documenting everything.
-No theory without practice.
+> I love learning by doing the work.
+I document everything io learn as well.

 ---

-### 📁 Proof of work
+### 📁 My work
 | Repo | What it proves |
 |------|----------------|
 | [network-security-design-lab](/network-security-design-lab) | I can design and secure a campus network |